roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use network policies.md

     pod/nginx created
     ```

-    Query whether the pod of the application is started.
+    Query whether the pod of the application is started:

     ```
     kubectl get pod